 Many companies outsource to a specialist service, or their professional advisers, to ensure that the correct documents are filed, on time.
-Failing to file on time can lead to severe penalties for the company and its officers (see 16) and failure to file particulars of a mortgage or charge within 21 days after it is created can mean it is unenforceable and the money borrowed has to be paid back to the lender.
-You should also be aware that it is a criminal offence not to file some of this information.
+Failing to file particulars of a mortgage or charge within 21 days after it is created can mean it is unenforceable and the money borrowed has to be paid back to the lender.

 You can, if you have one, but ultimate responsibility will still remain with the company and its directors, as well as the company secretary.
 The same applies if you delegate these tasks to a third party such as a provider of company secretarial services.

 Private companies can decide not to have a company secretary.
-In companies without a company secretary, responsibility for, eg record-keeping and filing at Companies House will fall solely on the directors.
+In companies without a company secretary, responsibility for, eg record-keeping and filing at Companies House will fall solely on the directors even if, in fact, they assign an employee to look after administrative matters.
 Most companies continue to have a secretary.

 Yes.
 The company's articles of association set out the constitution of the company, which can include: